googlefonts/colr-gradients-spec/colr-gradients-spec.md

 paint table that is also its parent or ancestor within the graph.
 In particular, because the PaintColrLayers and PaintColrGlyph tables use indirect child references rather than forward offsets, they provide a possibility for introducing cycles.
-Applications can test for cycles by tracking paint tables used in a sequence within the graph and then, when processing a PaintColrLayers or PaintColrGlyph table, checking whether any child was already encountered within that sequence.
+Applications should track paint tables within a path in the graph, checking whether any paint table was already encountered within that path.
 The following pseudo-code algorithm can be used:

 ```
     // called initially with the root paint and an empty set activePaints